Salem, Oregon: Geography and climate

 Like most of the Willamette Valley area, Salem has a mediterranean climate (Köppen Csb).
-Rain is heaviest in late fall and throughout winter, and almost all of the annual precipitation falls between October and April, with a dry season from May through September.
+Rain is heaviest in late fall and throughout winter, and most of the annual precipitation falls between October and April, with a dry season from May through September.
+This summer drought is especially pronounced in July and August, which together occupy 17% of a year but on average receive only 2% of the annual precipitation.
 Light snowfall occurs in winter, but major snows are rare.
 Mostly cloudy skies and low cloud ceilings are commonplace during the rainy season.

 Salem's mean annual temperature is 54.1 °F; its annual precipitation is 40.08 in, with an average 3.5 in of snow included.
 However, over a quarter of years receive no snowfall.
 The state capital is about 47 mi south of Portland, but actually has a lower average temperature than that of Portland (54.4 °F), due in part to the lower daily minima.

 All-time extremes in Salem range from 117 to -12 F. The coldest afternoon of the year usually falls to 32 F on the freezing point, whereas the coldest recorded maximum temperature was 16 F in three separate months and years.
 The warmest night on record was 74 F in July 2006 and the warmest annual night averages 64 F.